aivisualpro/RebelX/firebase-rules/README.md

 # Firebase Security Rules

-This folder contains the security rules for Firebase services used in WizSheet.
+This folder contains the security rules for Firebase services used in Booking Plus.

 ## Current Rules